Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Trapped system

 Figures~\ref{fig:2}(b)-(c) display results for anisotropic impurity potentials (\(a \neq b\)), with the impurity elongated along the \textit{x}-axis, which induces a competition between intrinsic anisotropy of the system and anisotropy of the impurity.
 The elongation of the impurity dominates the properties of the dipolar gas at the origin.
 In particular, we see that contour plots of the density are elongated predominantly along the \textit{x}-axis in the vicinity of the origin.

-In Fig.~\ref{fig:2}(c), which represents the maximum deformation analyzed in this study, the peaks in density are now distinctly separated along the \(\pm\) \textit{z}-axis, though they appear smaller and much broader than the other cases.
-The large deformation of the impurity has forced the system to reconstitute itself away from the $x$-axis and assemble in broad peaks separated along the dipolar axis.
+In Fig.~\ref{fig:2}(c), which represents the maximum deformation analyzed in this study, the peak density regions now appear above and below the $xy$-plane, though they appear much broader and diffuse than the other cases.
+The large deformation of the impurity has forced the system to reconstitute itself away from the $xy$-plane and assemble in large caps separated along the dipolar axis.
 While the behavior far from the impurity remains similar to the previous cases, the system's response in the region of the impurity is clearly dependent on the precise shape and orientation of the impurity, the latter property we explore in the next section.